This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I

 Aruba may be best known for its resorts and palm-fringed beaches, bustling casinos and sometimes chaotic cruise port, but drive five minutes away from these, and you’ll find an untouched landscape ripe for adventures.

-It may be a small island, but it certainly packs a punch when it comes to outside activities.
+It may be a small island, but this Caribbean destination certainly packs a punch when it comes to outside activities.
 From the rugged beaches and incredible snorkelling to the slightly deeper scuba diving adventures around shipwrecks and sunken aeroplanes, the water life here ticks all the boxes.

 The Arikok National Park also provides numerous activities, from historical cave paintings to a cacti stewed landscape with roaming goats, donkeys and off-roading adventures.